-Label Activity Description Power On Green Solid Amber Blink Off Power is supplied to the router.
-Power is supplied to the router and it is performing its diagnostic test.
+Label Activity Description Power On Green Solid Off Power is supplied to the router.
 Power is not supplied to the router.
-Wireless 802.11a On The 802.11a wireless interface is enabled.
-Wireless 802.11g On The 802.11g wireless interface is enabled.
-Internet Port On Blink The Internet port has detected a link with an attached device.
+Test Blinking Off The router is performing its diagnostic test.
+The router successfully completed its diagnostic test.
+Internet On Blink The Internet port has detected a link with an attached device.
 Data is being transmitted or received by the Internet port.
-LAN Green Amber The LAN port has detected a 100 Mbps link with an attached device.
-The LAN port has detected a 100 Mbps link with an attached device.
+LAN On (Green) Blink (Green) On (Yellow) Blink (Yellow) Off The LAN (local area network) port has detected link with a 100 Mbps device.
+Data is being transmitted or received at 100 Mbps.
+The Local port has detected link with a 10 Mbps device.
+Data is being transmitted or received at 10 Mbps.
+No link is detected on this port.

-The Rear Panel
+The Router's Rear Panel

-The rear panel of the wireless router router contains the items listed below.
+The rear panel of the Router contains these connections.

-Figure 1-2: wireless router Rear Panel
+Figure 1-2: router Rear Panel